Modibo Keïta: President of Mali

 On the political level, Modibo Keïta quickly imprisoned opponents like Fily Dabo Sissoko.
+Those who tried to create new political parties and opposition groups were also arrested and imprisoned.
 The first post-independence elections, in 1964, saw a single list of 80 US-RDA candidates returned to the National Assembly, and Keïta was duly reelected to another term as president by the legislature.
 From 22 August 1967, he started the "revolution active" and suspended the constitution by creating the National Committee for the Defense of the Revolution (Comité national de défense de la révolution, CNDR).
-The exactions of the "milice populaire" (the US-RDA militia) and the devaluation of the Malian franc in 1967 brought general unrest.
+The exactions of the "milice populaire" (the US-RDA militia) brought general unrest.
+Further unrest was brought along in December 1967 with the devaluation of the Malian franc by 50% after it had been equal to the CFA franc since its introduction in July 1962.

 On 19 November 1968, General Moussa Traoré overthrew Modibo Keïta in a coup d'état, and sent him to prison in the northern Malian town of Kidal.